goncalocss/goncalocss/README.md

 ## 🙋‍♂️ About Me

-- 👨‍💻 I’m currently studying **Technologies and Multimedia Design**
+- 👨‍💻 I’m currently studying **Technologies and Multimedia Design** at IPV.

 - 📧 How to reach me: **goncalocaetano2003@gmail.com**